 The University of Wisconsin–Madison is a world-renowned institution whose impact reaches far beyond the borders of campus.

-Efforts to ensure UW-Madison remains a leader in higher education, as well as a good neighbor, include building solid relationships with government leaders and community organizations, strengthening connections with outside business and industry, advocating for UW priorities on the local, state and national levels and sharing information about policies and funding developments that may impact the university’s research, education or outreach missions.
+Efforts to ensure that UW–Madison remains a leader in higher education as well as a good neighbor, include building solid relationships with government leaders and community organizations; strengthening connections with outside businesses and industry; advocating for UW priorities on the local, state, and national levels; and sharing information about policies and funding developments that may impact the university’s research, education, or outreach missions.

 Established in 2003, the Office of Corporate Relations (OCR) at the University of Wisconsin-Madison serves as the front door to university resources for business and industry.
 OCR helps people and groups with recruiting talent, professional development, sponsoring research, licensing technology, starting new businesses, and globalization.

 The Office of Community Relations maintains government relationships in Madison and Dane County; builds and enriches relationships with community organizations, non-profits, school districts, neighborhood associations and various cultural groups; represents the Chancellor’s Office as an ex-officio member of community organizations that value the input of the UW; and collaborates with campus units to develop community outreach strategies.